What You Think Vs. What You Know

 - Being adamant that you know when you don’t really know can make problems harder to solve.

-- Smart people test what they think until they know.
+- Smart people test what they think to determine whether it is true.

 - Again, always, always remember that it’s ok to be wrong.